US Army IMCOM Europe Entertainment Events and Programs

 1996 TOPPERs (Under construction)

-The One Act Play and Youth Theatre Festivals
+The One Act/One Page Play and Youth Festivals

-The US Army IMCOM Europe Entertainment One Act & One Page Play Festivals and Theatre Skills Workshops are held annually on Columbus Day Weekend.
+The US Army IMCOM Europe Entertainment One Act/One Page Play Festivals and YouthFESTs are held annually on Columbus Day Weekend.

-The mission of the Festival is to encourage individual and group excellence and participation throughout the Army and US Forces Europe community theatre programs.
+The mission of the One Act/One Page Play Festival is to encourage individual and group excellence and participation throughout the Army and US Forces Europe community theatre programs.

 Importantly, the festivals and the Entertainment program enhance Soldiers' and their Family Members' resiliency and readiness by:

-The weekend includes shows and showcase presentations featuring the best from each community; free theater skills workshops presented by professional theater artists; a monologue competition; an improvisation evening and guest shows from international theaters.
+The festival weekend includes shows and showcase presentations featuring the best from each community; free theater skills workshops presented by professional theater artists; a monologue competition; an improvisation evening; and guest shows from international theaters.

-On even numbered years, the IMCOM Festival is an American Association of Community Theatre (AACT) One Act Play Festival.
+On even numbered years, the IMCOM Festival is an American Association of Community Theatre (AACT) One Act Play Festival and YouthFEST.
+The One Act Play and the YouthFEST selected as "Best" shows represent the US Army and Army Entertainment at the AACT National Theatre Festival held in the US the following summer.

-On odd numbered years, IMCOM Entertainment presents a One Page Play Festival and Theatre Skills Workshops.
+On odd numbered years, the IMCOM Festival is a One Page Play Festival and the YouthFEST Talent Showcase.

 The festivals are open to all US military personnel, family members, DoD Civilians, and bona fide guests, stationed overseas.
 All events and performances are free to the general public.